Abandoned & Little-Known Airfields:

 was on the July 1970 Air Force Tactical Pilotage Chart (courtesy of Chris Kennedy).

 It was labeled as "AEC Base Camp".

-Curiously, only a single year later, the Basecamp Airfield was "abandoned",
+Curiously, only a single year later, the Basecamp Airfield was depicted as abandoned

 It was labeled "Test Site Base Camp" on the 1990 NV Airports & Landing Strips Map (courtesy of Jim Mallery).